 Several of these games should release in 2018, while others are coming in 2019.
-Shadow of the Tomb Raider will apparently launch without RTX effects enabled, with a post-launch patch adding the feature.
-Given the game's September 14 release date, one week before the official launch of the GeForce RTX 2080, plus waiting for Windows 10 Redstone 5 and the full DXR API (currently prepping for arrival in October), that shouldn't be much of a concern.
-Getting games that support brand new hardware features within weeks of the hardware launch is still much faster than the usual rate of adoption.
+Shadow of the Tomb Raider launched without RTX effects enabled, with a post-launch patch planned for the feature.
+While that's unfortunate, getting games that support brand new hardware features within weeks of the hardware launch would still be much faster than the usual rate of adoption.

 How machine learning and the Tensor cores affect graphics